voxel-wiki/voxel-wiki.github.io/content/wiki/storage/palette-compression.md

 **As for disadvantages...**

-The palette is a dynamic structure, that grows and shrinks with the number of differing types/states contained within it, which can be a problem in memory or allocation constrained environments.
+The palette is a dynamic structure, that grows and shrinks with the number of differing types/states contained within it, which can be a problem in memory or allocation constrained environments (like say, the GPU).
 There are some optimizations that mitigate this, allowing one to amortize the read-write-performance to effectively `O(1)` in the majority of cases.

-Also, if one doesn't pay close attention to the layout of data in memory, it is *very* easy to simultanously cause pointer chasing and utterly trash CPU caches, which is... *bad*.
+Also, if one doesn't pay close attention to the layout of data in memory, it is *very* easy to simultaneously cause pointer chasing and utterly trash CPU caches, which is... *bad*.

 ## Optimizations